YOU54F/pact_cli/README.md

 $ pact_cli pact-broker describe-version --help
 Describes a pacticipant version.
 If no version or tag is specified, the latest version is described.

-Usage: pact_cli pact-broker describe-version [OPTIONS] ----pacticipant <PACTICIPANT>
+Usage: pact_cli pact-broker describe-version [OPTIONS] --pacticipant <PACTICIPANT>

 Options:
-  -a, ----pacticipant <PACTICIPANT>  The name of the pacticipant that the version belongs to -e, ----version <VERSION>          The pacticipant version number -l, ----latest <TAG>               Describe the latest pacticipant version.
+  -a, --pacticipant <PACTICIPANT>  The name of the pacticipant that the version belongs to -e, --version <VERSION>          The pacticipant version number -l, --latest <TAG>               Describe the latest pacticipant version.
 Optionally specify a TAG to describe the latest version with the specified tag
-  -o, ----output <OUTPUT>            json or table or id [default: table] [possible values: json, table, id] -h, --help                         Print help
+  -o, --output <OUTPUT>            json or table or id [default: table] [possible values: json, table, id] -h, --help                       Print help

 ```